Teams & Organizations

 | Write | 2 | Full access - view, create, edit, delete |

-- Shared folders are accessible to all organization members
+- Accessible to all organization members

-See Folders Documentation for detailed folder management.
+See: Folders Guide for detailed folder management.

 Document Sharing